facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 “I remember the $0.05 hamburger and a $0.40-per-hour minimum wage, so I’ve seen a tremendous amount of inflation in my lifetime.
 Did it ruin the investment climate?
 I think not.” - Charlie Munger

-Happy, and healthy, New Year to you and your family and we hope that you are enjoying the winter season.
+Happy, and healthy new year to you and your family and we hope that you are enjoying the winter season.
 As always, we will share our thoughts regarding the significant events that have occurred this quarter and share our current ideas and concerns (we also attached in Adobe Acrobat format for your convenience).
 Overall the 4th quarter of the year, as well as the entire 2021, were positive for the domestic stock market and most of its components.
 Small cap value stocks turned out to be the best performing equity style last year.
 We find it fascinating that the difference between the best and the worst performing style, small cap growth, is more than 32%.
 In terms of the sector performance, energy stocks turned out to be the best performers for the year.
 Real estate and financial sector, both cyclical and value oriented, were also some of the top performers in 2021.

 Significant inflation concerns, interest rates and monetary policy, tight labor markets, foreign equity markets and the re-emergence of the new COVID variant, Omicron, were some of our top concerns at the end of last year.
 We expect most of these issues to persist in the first part of 2022 and perhaps ease off closer to the end of the year.
 We believe some of these concerns, specifically potential monetary policy “mistakes”, may lead to a market correction, decline of more than -10%, given the fact that we have not experienced one since March 2020.
 We will discuss these issues and potential impacts in this commentary.